heathack-org/HeatHack-Guide/front-matter/other-requirements.md

 Beyond having a group leader who will run the sessions, and preferably an engineer who will assist:

 - You must tell us specific dates when you expect to run sessions.
-Otherwise there's too much risk that we will waste our funds by sending you a thermal monitor and card game that you won't use.
+Otherwise there's too much risk that we will waste our funds and volunteer time by sending you a thermal monitor and card game that you won't use.
 Setting dates is the thing groups find hardest about the whole programme.
 We prefer you to schedule all sessions from the beginning.

 - The group leader should fill out a very brief session report after each session telling us things like how many people were there and what you need from us.